 This is a Group statement covering AA plc and its applicable subsidiary entities which operate in the UK and have an annual turnover exceeding £36 million, this being Automobile Association Developments Limited, Automobile Association Insurance Services Limited and DriveTech (UK) Limited.

-Police-Referred driver courses have been moved from a physical classroom to an online classroom.
-Courses will now be accessed via a secure video link from either your laptop, tablet or phone.
+Police-Referred driver courses continue to be delivered online in accordance with the latest Government advice.
+Courses will be accessed via a secure video link from either your laptop, tablet or phone.